SMS Szent István: Assembly and commissioning

 Szent István would be the fourth and last ship of her class, was laid down in Fiume by Ganz-Danubius on 29 January 1912.
 Fiume was the only large Hungarian shipyard in Croatia.
 Ganz-Danubius had been awarded the contract to build the battleship in return for the Hungarian government agreeing to the 1910 and 1911 naval budgets which funded the Tegetthoff class.
 However, this contract involved great expense by the Hungarian government, as Fiume had hitherto only built smaller merchant ships for merchant firms such as the Austrian Lloyd.
 The shipyards in the city therefore had to be themselves refitted and enlarged for the building of a vessel as large as Szent István.

 The final package of the budget agreement which funded Szent István included provisions which ensured that while the armor and guns of the battleship were to be constructed within Austria, the electrical wiring and equipment aboard Szent István was to be assembled in Hungary.
 Additionally, half of all ammunition and shells for the guns of the ship would be purchased in Austria, while the other half was to be bought in Hungary.
 Construction on Szent István was delayed by the size of Fiume's shipyards and as a result, she was not launched until 17 January 1912.
 It was customary for either the Emperor or his heir to be present at the launching of a major warship, but Emperor Franz Joseph I was too feeble and his heir, Archduke Franz Ferdinand, refused to be there as a consequence of his anti-Hungarian attitudes.
 Franz Joseph I thus sent a telegram of congratulations which negated the snub offered by his heir.
 During the launching itself there was an accident when the starboard anchor had to be dropped to prevent the ship from hitting a ship carrying spectators, but the anchor chain had not been shackled to the ship and it struck two dockworkers, killing one and crushing the arm of the other.

-Originally referred to as "Battleship VII", discussion began over what to name the battleship while it was under construction in Trieste.
+Originally referred to as "Battleship VII", discussion began over what to name the battleship while it was under construction in Fiume.
 The Naval Section of the War Ministry initially proposed naming the battleship Hunyadi.
 Newspapers within Austria reported during construction that one of the ships was to be named Kaiser Franz Joseph I, though it was later revealed the navy had no intentions of renaming the cruiser which already bore the Emperor's name.
 Archduke Franz Ferdinand proposed Laudon for the ship in honor of the Austrian field marshal.
 Emperor Franz Joseph I ultimately decided to name her Szent István, after the 11th-century saint Stephen I, the first King of Hungary.